Are You Getting Enough Light? Here’s An Easy Fix

 The operating costs of LED globes are very low.
 In February 2017 the average electricity price in the US was 13.5 cents per kWh.
 Assuming we run our lamp for 12 hours per day, then the annual cost of an 8W globe such as the one we recommend is $4.73 per year.
 Use this calculator if you’d like to plug in different assumptions.

-We like LED lights because they provide a good quality and quantity of light at an affordable price, but other options do exist.
+We like LED lights because they provide good quality and quantity of light at an affordable price, but other options do exist.
 Another popular option for the hobbyist is CFL or compact fluorescent.
 These will also screw into lamps like the one above.
-For larger scale growers, 2-4 foot fluorescent tubes are also an option – as are the growing number of strip-LEDs on the market.
+For larger-scale growers, 2-4 foot fluorescent tubes are also an option – as are the growing number of strip-LEDs on the market.

 When it comes to light don’t be fooled by the way it ‘looks’ to your eye.
 The ‘white’ or ‘daylight’ that our eyes see is the average of a complete light spectrum, plus our eyes are most sensitive to yellow light.
 We cannot see ‘ultraviolet’ or ‘infrared’ at all.
 It is mainly the red and blue spectrums that plants need for photosynthesis, which is why many commercial grow lights look purple – they’ve simply omitted the rest of the light frequencies for the sake of energy efficiency.
 However, and this is where things can get complicated, just because an artificial light ‘looks’ (to your eye) similar to daylight does not mean it is providing the essential red and blue frequencies that plants need.